NSW Control Guideline for Public Health Units

 Point of care rapid tests for syphilis4

-There is currently only one syphilis point of care test registered by the Therapeutic Goods Administration in Australia, the Determine Syphilis TP™ manufactured by Alere, now Abbott.
-The Determine Syphilis TP™ is a treponemal specific immunochromatographic test that can be used with whole-blood samples from either finger-prick or venepuncture.
+There is currently only one syphilis point of care test registered by the Therapeutic Goods Administration in Australia, the Determine Syphilis TP manufactured by Alere, now Abbott.
+The Determine Syphilis TP is a treponemal specific immunochromatographic test that can be used with whole-blood samples from either finger-prick or venepuncture.
 Point of care syphilis tests, used in combination with conventional syphilis serology and treatment history data, can facilitate case identification and reduce time to treatment for infectious syphilis.[13,14,15] Interpretation requires access to the individual’s previous syphilis serology and treatment history.
 If treatment is triggered on the basis of the rapid test alone, then over-treatment can result.
 In an outbreak situation, this may be considered an acceptable risk, especially for people who have no known history of past syphilis and where follow-up is uncertain.

 There are a number of limitations with current syphilis point of care tests:

-• currently tests cannot distinguish current from previous syphilis infection, due to either the absence of, or non-quantified nature, of a non-treponemal component;
+• currently tests cannot distinguish current from previous syphilis infection, due to either the absence of, or non-quantified nature, of a non-treponemal component

-• even in ideal use sensitivity and specificity are slightly lower than laboratory based assays;
+• even in ideal use sensitivity and specificity are slightly lower than laboratory based assays

-• the tests are moderately complicated and require staff to be specifically trained in their use;
+• the tests are moderately complicated and require staff to be specifically trained in their use

-• there are quality control issues with the storage, tracking and QC validation of test batches and
+• there are quality control issues with the storage, tracking and QC validation of test batches

 • the results may not be captured by current notification and testing registries.